TID-Lab/aggie/README.md

     - Use this command: `git clone https://github.com/TID-Lab/aggie.git`.
     - `cd aggie`
 1. Copy `config/secrets.json.example` to `config/secrets.json`.
-    1. Set `adminPassword` to the default password your want to use for the `admin` user during installation.
+    -  Set `adminPassword` to the default password your want to use for the `admin` user during installation.
-    1. For production, set `log_user_activity` flag to `true`.
+    - For production, set `log_user_activity` flag to `true`.
 For testing, set it as `false` (default value).
 1. (optional, rarely needed) To make https work, you need to copy your SSL certificate information to the `config` folder (two files named `key.pem` and `cert.pem`).
     - If you do not have the certificate you can create a new self-signed certificate with the following command:
   `openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 365`
     - This will allow you to start the server but it will generate unsafe warnings in the browser.
 You will need a real trusted certificate for production use.
     - Adding the `-nodes` flag will generate an unencrypted private key, allowing you to run tests without passphrase prompt
-1. Install all python dependencies for hate-speech-api using `pip install -r requirements.txt` in the `hate-speech-api` directory.
-Start python hate-speech server using `python2 hate_speech_clf_api.py`.
-In `config/secrets.json`, set the `detectHateSpeech` parameter to `true`.
-The API will run on `http://localhost:5000`.
+1. Hate speech detection is available for Burmese language.
+Set up steps are listed in Semi-automated installation script.
+In config/secrets.json, set the detectHateSpeech parameter to true.
+The API will run on http://localhost:5000.
 User will never directly interact with this API.
 1. Run `npm install` from the project directory.
     - This installs all dependencies and concatenates the angular application.
 1. (optional) Run `npm install -g gulp mocha karma-cli protractor migrate`.